-- (2)Subject to the provisions of G.S.
-105-24, enter any safe-deposit box of 1 2 the deceased or any safe-deposit box rented by the personal 3 representative or representatives; Employ attorneys and accountants; 4 (3) 5 List property for taxes and prepare and file State, municipal and (4) 6 county tax returns; 7 Collect claims and debts due the estate and give receipts therefor; (5) 8 Pay claims against and debts of the estate; (6) 9 (7) Compromise claims in favor of or against the estate: 10 (8) Have custody of property of the estate.
-If there is no governing provision in the will, personal representatives may, (c1) 11 12 by written agreement signed by all of them and filed with and approved by the clerk of superior court of the county in which the personal representatives qualified, provide that 13 14 any designated one or more of the personal representatives may exercise one or more of 15 the following powers: 16 (1) Establish and maintain bank accounts for the trust and issue checks for 17 the estate.
-18 (2) Maintain inventories, accountings, and income and expense records of 19 the estate.
-20 Enter any safety deposit box rented by the estate.
-(3) Employ persons as advisors or assistants in the performance of 21 (4) administrative duties, including agents, attorneys, accountants, 22 brokers, appraisers, and custodians.
-23 List estate property for taxes and prepare and file tax returns for the 24 (5) 25 trust.
-Collect and give receipts for claims and debts of the estate.
-26 (6) Pay debts, claims, costs of administration, and taxes of the estate.
-27 (7) Compromise, adjust, or otherwise settle any claim by or against the 28 (8) 29 trust and release, in whole or in part, a claim belonging to the estate.
-30 (9) Have custody of the estate property.
-Perform any function relating to investment of estate assets.
-31 (10)32 Subject to subsection (b) of this section, if two or more personal 33 representatives own shares of corporate stock or other securities, their acts with respect to voting shall have the following effect: 34 35 (1) If only one votes, in person or by proxy, his that personal representative's act binds all; 36 If more than one vote, in person or by proxy, the act of the majority so 37 (2) voting binds all; 38 - (e) Subject to the provisions of subsections (b), (e) (c1), and (d) of this section, all other acts and duties must be performed by both of the personal representatives if there are two, and by a majority of them if there are more than two.
-No personal or other securities in question proportionately.
+- (1) Open bank accounts and draw checks thereon; - (2) Subject to the provisions of G.S.
+105-24, enter any safe deposit box of the deceased or any safe deposit box rented by the personal representative or representatives; - (3) Employ attorneys and accountants; - (4) List property for taxes and prepare and file State, municipal and county tax returns; - (5) Collect claims and debts due the estate and give receipts therefor; - (6) Pay claims against and debts of the estate; - (7) Compromise claims in favor of or against the estate; - (8) Have custody of property of the estate.

+(c1) If there is no governing provision in the will, personal representatives may, by written agreement signed by all of them and filed with and approved by the clerk of superior court of the county in which the personal representatives qualified, provide that any designated one or more of the personal representatives may exercise one or more of the following powers:

+- (1) Establish and maintain bank accounts for the trust and issue checks for the estate. - (2) Maintain inventories, accountings, and income and expense records of the estate. - (3) Enter any safety deposit box rented by the estate. - (4) Employ persons as advisors or assistants in the performance of administrative duties, including agents, attorneys, accountants, brokers, appraisers, and custodians. - (5) List estate property for taxes and prepare and file tax returns for the trust. - (6) Collect and give receipts for claims and debts of the estate. - (7) Pay debts, claims, costs of administration, and taxes of the estate. - (8) Compromise, adjust, or otherwise settle any claim by or against the trust and release, in whole or in part, a claim belonging to the estate. - (9) Have custody of the estate property. - (10) Perform any function relating to investment of estate assets.

+(d) Subject to subsection (b) of this section, if two or more personal representatives own shares of corporate stock or other securities, their acts with respect to voting shall have the following effect:

-If more than one vote, in person or by proxy, but the vote is evenly split on any particular matter, each faction is entitled to vote the stock representative who has not joined in exercising a power shall be liable for the consequences of such exercise, nor shall a dissenting personal representative be liable for the consequences of an act in which he-the personal representative joins at the direction of the majority of the personal representatives, if he-that personal representative expressed his or her dissent in writing to any other personal representative at or before the time of such joinder.
+- (1) If only one votes, in person or by proxy, histhat personal representative's act binds all; - (2) If more than one vote, in person or by proxy, the act of the majority so voting binds all; - (3) If more than one vote, in person or by proxy, but the vote is evenly split on any particular matter, each faction is entitled to vote the stock or other securities in question proportionately.

+(e) Subject to the provisions of subsections (b), (c) (c1), and (d) of this section, all other acts and duties must be performed by both of the personal representatives if there are two, and by a majority of them if there are more than two.
+No personal representative who has not joined in exercising a power shall be liable for the consequences of such exercise, nor shall a dissenting personal representative be liable for the direction of the majority of the personal representatives, if he the personal representatives, if he} the personal representatives the personal representatives the personal representative the personal representatives the personal representative the personal representatives the personal representative the personal representatives the personal representatives the personal representative the personal representatives the personal representative the personal representative the personal representative the personal persona representative expressed his or her dissent in writing to any other personal representative at or before the time of such joinder.